bendavies99/babblebot-cli/README.md

 A step by step series of examples that tell you how to get a development env running

 ```
-npm install --save ts-project-template
+npm install --save @babblebot/cli
 ```

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/bendavies99/ts-project-template/tags).
+For the versions available, see the [tags on this repository](https://github.com/bendavies99/babblebot-cli/tags).

 ## Authors

 - **Ben Davies** - _Lead Developer_ - [Github](https://github.com/bendavies99)

-See also the list of [contributors](https://github.com/bendavies99/ts-project-template/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/bendavies99/babblebot-cli/contributors) who participated in this project.

 ## License